 In the second year, you will produce a business plan for a raw materials problem with a small group of your peers.

 Examination generally includes written exams, complemented by seminar presentations/discussions, project work, laboratory work and field reports.

 The SINReM programme prepares you to start your own business.
-From the beginning of the programme you will meet company founders (successful and unsuccessful) from the raw material sector and have the chance to interview them and learn from their experiences.
-In the second semester you will get the necessary knowledge and skills for innovation management and IPR as well as some tools for entrepreneurship.
+From the beginning of the programme, you will meet company founders from the raw material sector and have the chance to interview them and learn from their experiences.
+In the second semester, you will get the necessary knowledge and skills for innovation management and IPR as well as some tools for entrepreneurship.

 You have the chance to go to an industrial partner for hands-on training and making practical experience and/or develop your Master's thesis.
 For creating your own business one of the research transfer/business development departments of the three partner universities and the business developers of EIT RawMaterials will be supporting you.

 Of course, the programme also prepares you to become a resource engineer in research departments or technological departments of small, medium and large companies worldwide.
 The broad experience background gives you a wide range of opportunities to find the right job for your special talents.

 If you like the research process of the Master's thesis and one of the professors likes your work, you get the chance to continue with research by becoming a PhD student.
 The three university partners and the whole EIT RawMaterials community have a lot of positions in the field for doctoral students.